 Solar energy can be used to generate hot water and heat residential and commercial buildings.
 There are two types of solar water heating systems, active and passive.
 Active solar water heating systems circulate liquid, either water or an anti-freezing heat-transfer fluid, through a series of pumps and controls located in pipes throughout a home.
 Passive solar water heating systems use the movement of hot water rising and cool water sinking to push water through a pipe system in the home without the use of pumps.
-Both types of systems need a storage tank for the water and solar panels to collect the needed heat.
-128
+Both types of systems need a storage tank for the water and solar panels to collect the heat.129

 The federal renewable investment tax credit (ITC) for solar is a tax credit that can be claimed on the federal income taxes of individuals or corporations for a portion of the cost of installing.
-The ITC is currently a federal tax credit claimed against the tax liability of residential 129 and commercial/utility 130 investors in solar energy property.
+The ITC is currently a federal tax credit claimed against the tax liability of residential130 and commercial/utility131 investors in solar energy property.
 Section 25D of the residential ITC allows the homeowner to apply the credit to their personal income taxes.
 This credit is used when homeowners purchase solar systems and have them installed on their homes.
 Section 48 of the ITC allows the business that installs and/or finances the project claims the credit.
-The ITC for solar power projects which would have expired in 2020 will now remain at 26% for projects that begin construction in 2021 and 2022, be reduced to 22% in 2023, and decrease to 10% in 2024 for commercial size projects.
-There will be no credit for small-scale solar by 2024.